De Mysteriis Dom Sathanas: 1991–1994

-To record the new album, Euronymous recruited Attila Csihar (from the Hungarian band Tormentor) as vocalist and Vikernes (who performed solo as Burzum) as bassist.
+To record the new album, Euronymous recruited Attila Csihar (from the Hungarian band Tormentor) as vocalist and Varg Vikernes (who performed solo as Burzum) as bassist.
 This lineup – Euronymous, Hellhammer, Csihar and Vikernes – recorded the album during late 1992 and early 1993 at the Grieg Hall in Bergen.
 According to Attila Csihar, the whole album was recorded in three days.
 The album itself contained no information on lineup and credits.
 Necrobutcher, who had left the band before the recording sessions, claimed to have written half of the songs for the album.
 He stated that he and Dead wrote "Freezing Moon" and Euronymous only contributed one riff to that song.
 Snorre "Blackthorn" Ruch (who performed solo as Thorns) wrote some of the riffs for the album and finished some of Dead's song lyrics, according to himself and Hellhammer.
 The main riff of the Thorns song "Into the Promised Land" (also called "Lovely Children") became the main riff of "From the Dark Past".
 According to Vikernes, Euronymous was responsible for most of the guitar riffs, but he claimed that Hellhammer, Necrobutcher and himself contributed some riffs, too.

 On 10 August 1993, Vikernes and Blackthorn traveled to Euronymous's apartment in Oslo, where Vikernes stabbed Euronymous to death.
 He was arrested and sentenced to 21 years in prison, while Blackthorn was sentenced to 8 years for being an accomplice.
+Vikernes claims that he killed Euronymous in self-defense.

 During Vikernes's trial, police said that they had found explosives and ammunition in Vikernes's home.
 Euronymous and Vikernes had allegedly plotted to blow up Nidaros Cathedral, which appears on the album cover, to coincide with the album's release.
 Vikernes denied this allegation in a 2009 interview, saying, "I was getting [the explosives and ammunition] in order to defend Norway if we were attacked any time.
 During the Cold War, the United States and the Soviet Union could have decided to attack us."

 After Euronymous's funeral, Hellhammer and Necrobutcher worked on releasing the album.
 Euronymous's parents asked Hellhammer to remove the bass tracks recorded by Vikernes.
 Hellhammer refused, saying, "I thought it was appropriate that the murderer and victim were on the same record.
 I put word out that I was re-recording the bass parts, but I never did".

 The album was eventually released in May 1994, around the time that Vikernes was sentenced.
 It featured the last lyrics written by Dead before his suicide, and the last songs recorded by Euronymous before his murder.

 In 2009, Mayhem released rough mixes of five songs from the De Mysteriis Dom Sathanas recording session as the EP Life Eternal.

+Music

+Steve Huey of AllMusic said: "The music is fast and furious, and the stomach-turning vocals are unintelligible."